finbourne/lusid-sdk-java-preview/sdk/docs/OrderInstructionsApi.md

     OrderInstructionsApi apiInstance = new OrderInstructionsApi(defaultClient);
     String scope = "scope_example"; // String | The scope to which the orderInstruction belongs.
     String code = "code_example"; // String | The orderInstruction's unique identifier.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the orderInstruction.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the orderInstruction.
 Defaults to return the latest version of the orderInstruction if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"OrderInstruction\" domain to decorate onto the orderInstruction.
 These take the format {domain}/{scope}/{code} e.g. \"OrderInstruction/system/Name\".
     try {
       OrderInstruction result = apiInstance.getOrderInstruction(scope, code, asAt, propertyKeys);